-Step 2: Cook over low to medium-low heat, stirring occasionally, until cranberries are softened and mixture begins to gel.
+Step 2: Cook over low to medium heat, stirring occasionally, until cranberries are softened and mixture begins to gel.

 See that streak across the pan there?
 That’s pectin, which is a natural thickening agent in fruit.
-Once that starts to gel, reduce the heat to low and stir more frequienly or remove from heat.
+Once that starts to gel, reduce heat to low and stir more frequently and remove from heat.
 It thickens quickly from here!

 Allow to cool and serve or cover and refrigerate to serve later.

 What to serve with cranberry apple chutney

 This apple and cranberry chutney is on the tart side.
 It’s a delicious addition to sandwiches, roasted meats, or served as an appetizer atop cream cheese and crackers!

 - Homemade Turkey Burgers

 - Try making cranberry apple chutney for pork.
 It’s great with Simple Spice Rubbed Pork Loin

 - crackers, whipped cream cheese and cranberry chutney